Pinolero: Etymology

-The coined term has two possible, disputed origins.
-The first disputed origin is that the term is derived from the word pinol, a form of toasted ground corn that is the main ingredient for Pinolillo, a powdered form of the pinol which is used in a variety of local cuisine and beverage preparations.
-Historically, indigenous tribes in Nicaragua depended primarily on corn-based products as their primary food staple.
+The origin of the term is disputed, and there are three possible explanations.
+The first is that the term is derived from the word pinol, a toasted ground corn made into a powder called Pinolillo, which in turn, is used in a variety of local cuisine and beverage preparations.
+Historically, corn-based products were the primary food staple of the indigenous peoples of Nicaragua.